Syllabus

 While every effort will be made to adhere to the timetable, the number of entries may not always make this possible.
 The Secretary will be unable to give more definite information until the entries have been received.

-Most classes will be held at the Cherwell School South Site, Marston Ferry Rd, Oxford .
+Most classes will be held at the Cherwell School North Site, Marston Ferry Rd, Oxford.
 Piano Classes will be held at the Ogston Music School which is part of St. Edward’s School Oxford but located on South Parade.
-The Class C piano class will be held at the TS Eliot Theatre in Merton College, Oxford.
+The Oxford Piano Competition for Aspiring Professionals (Class C) will be held at the TS Eliot Theatre in Merton College, Oxford.
 St Andrew’s Church, Headington has been booked for organ classes.
-The festival concert will be held in the auditorium of Wolfson College, Oxford.
-See the Venues section for more information.
+The festival concert will be held at the Ogston Music School.

 Saturday